AKaudinov/ReactReduxStarterKit/README.md

 # ReactReduxStarterKit
-A starter kit for React Redux, with Webpack 2
+A starter kit for React Redux, with Webpack 2 and bootstrap 4